What’s the Difference Between a Burr Grinder and Blade Grinder?

 If you like coffee and you drink it regularly, or do any reading about coffee, you have probably heard mention of grinders — specifically burr versus blade grinders.

 Well today we’re here to talk about grinders, so if you’ve been wondering what a burr grinder is, or if you should get one, you’ve come to the right place.

-I grew up on a very basic Melitta blade grinder, the kind where you pop in the beans, put on the cap and push down to get the blade spinning.
-When I was a little, it was a comforting sound that came at the beginning of nap time, my mother's hour alone and therefore much revered coffee break.
-Honestly, up until about a year ago I was rather oblivious to the discussion of grinders, but then I moved in with my boyfriend who swore by grinding his beans in his grandmother's antique, manual coffee grinder and I knew I had some learning to do.
+I grew up with a very basic Melitta blade grinder (since discontinued), the kind where you pop in the beans, put on the cap, and push down to get the blade spinning.
+When I was a little kid, it was a comforting sound that came at the beginning of nap time — my mother’s hour alone and therefore much-revered coffee break.
+Honestly, up until about a year ago, I was rather oblivious to the discussion of grinders, but then I moved in with my boyfriend who swore by grinding his beans in his grandmother’s antique, manual coffee grinder and I knew I had some learning to do.

 Why should you even care about a grinder in the first place?

 I will go to the pros for this one.
 As the authors of The Blue Bottle Craft of Coffee write, “Any barista will tell you that the single most important piece of gear in the espresso-making chain is the grinder.
 So buy your grinder first.”

 It’s true that we’re focused on the end product — the cup of coffee — and therefore we often think the beans are the most important part.
 But without the grinder, those beans won’t get you anywhere.
 And poorly ground beans will affect the taste of your coffee.

 Ultimately it comes down to this: Good beans deserve a good grind, and if you’ve already committed to buying quality coffee, why not give your beans the respect they deserve?

 What’s the difference between a burr grinder and blade grinder?

 The easiest way to explain what a burr grinder is, is to explain the difference between it and a blade grinder.